knut0815/Nodelink-vs-Adjacency-Matrices-Study/README.md

 This repository contains supporting files for a study that compared Graph Visualizations (Node-link and Adjacency Matrice).

-We evaluated interactive Node-link and Adjacency Matrice visualizations, using a `between-subject methdology`, with `557` distinct `crowdsourced` users.
-We used `1` real-world dataset, and evaluated `14` tasks.
+We evaluated interactive Node-link and Adjacency Matrice visualizations, using a `between-subject methdology`, with `557 distinct crowdsourced users`.
+We used `1 real-world dataset`, and evaluated `14 tasks`.

 Results from this study has been published in a conference paper that appeared in `Graph Drawing (2017)`.
-An extended version of this results has also been submitted to `TVCG`.
+And an extended version of this results has also been submitted to `TVCG`.

 The sections below describe the files contained in each of the main directories.